levenc/posologyr/README.md

 ## Overview

-Determine individual pharmacokinetic (and pharmacokinetic-pharmacodynamic) profiles and use them to personalise drug regimens.
-You provide the data (observations from therapeutic drug monitoring, or TDM) and a population pharmacokinetic model, `posologyr` provides the individual a posteriori estimate and allows you to determine the optimal dosing.
+Personalize drug regimens using individual pharmacokinetic and pharmacokinetic-pharmacodynamic profiles.
+Using combining therapeutic drug monitoring (TDM) data and a population model, `posologyr` provides accurate a posteriori estimates and allows you to compute the optimal individualized dosing regimen.

 `posologyr` provides the following functions for dosage optimization: